JoshMayberry/Gospel_Glueins/README.md

 Some might have some additional instructions/recommendations next to them.
 It is recommended you follow those instructions.

+Some pages might have multiple glueins.
+It is recommended you line up the bottom edge of all glueins that stack on top of each other, unless there is an instruction to the side that says to do otherwise.

 ## What to Print
 Print the file [printout.pdf.
 It can be downloaded here](https://github.com/JoshMayberry/Gospel_Glueins/blob/master/printout.pdf).
 It includes all of the glueins, tables, and pictures.